LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration-guide.md

 ### **Objective**

-**Notice:** This section is very technical, please assist your AM/CVM/TAM or our Technical Support in case of a problem or if you’re not sure about any step.
+**Note:** This section is very technical, please assist your AM/CVM/TAM or our Technical Support in case of a problem or if you’re not sure about any step.

 Using each object’s Field Mapping, you can choose to map LiveEngage fields/parameters to Salesforce Fields, both for Pre-Population of new record forms, or for saving information to the chat transcript record itself.